tonellotto/terrier-micro/README.md

 Two other scripts are provided, to support advanced query processing strategies: the [ms-generate](./docs/ms-gen.md) and [bmw-generate](./docs/bmw-gen.md) tools.

+## Python

+The [python](./python) folder repo holds static copies of notebooks for learning to use Terrier Micro (Java).
+The notebooks in this repo are sync'ed (by hand) with notebooks in Colab.
+For convenience, there is a small pre-built  index, available to download [here](https://drive.google.com/open?id=1si4B1McN4u7a_kF8fTexsnStc7qWrlBb).

+* _Terrier Micro demo on Robust 2004_: [local](./python/terrier_robust04_demo.ipynb) and [colab](https://colab.research.google.com/drive/1M2UkPA2dWrpFx4zZO7beNl5bG6BA9-mR) notebooks.

 ## Credits

 Developed by Nicola Tonellotto, ISTI-CNR.
 Contributions by Craig Macdonald, University of Glasgow, and Matteo Catena, ISTI-CNR.